psinha25/prasoonsinha.github.io/_posts/2022-10-31-linux-vm-kvm.md

 This blog post summarizes how to compile and run a customized Linux kernel on a KVM-qemu virtual machine.
 It specifies:
 1. How to run a VM in KVM using a cloud image
 2. How to use a customized Linux kernel in place of the default shipped cloud image kernel
-3. How to use GDB with a customized Linxux kernel in KVM.
+3. How to use GDB with a customized Linxux kernel in KVM

 **Hardware & Software Specs:**

 The specs of my test environment are:
 - CPU: Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz
 - Architecture: x86_64